Closing the Justice Gap September 26, 2012

 Conclusion

 It is clear that Taiwan would have great difficulty repelling a full-scale Chinese attack.
-While I’m not prepared to criticize the decision to reject Taiwan’s bid for advanced F-16′s, I do worry about China gaining an overwhelming and unrecoverable advantage in hard power terms.
+While I’m not prepared to criticize the decision to reject Taiwan’s bid for advanced F-16’s, I do worry about China gaining an overwhelming and unrecoverable advantage in hard power terms.
 The United States is obligated to defend Taiwan in the case of Chinese unilateral aggression.
 While this commitment will become more burdensome as the balance of power shifts, it is a responsibility which the United States should welcome, as it advances America’s national interest.
 The active engagement of the United States has contributed greatly to the peace and stability between China and Taiwan; in addition to arms sales, America’s commitment to defend Taiwan is a critical deterrent against aggressive Chinese action.
 Taiwan is a democracy with a good human rights record, and it is a responsible and important player in the global economy.
-Further, America’s alliance with Taiwan provides the America with many geopolitical and strategic benefits.
-For all these reasons, American must support Taiwan.
+Further, America’s alliance with Taiwan provides the United States with many geopolitical and strategic benefits.
+For all these reasons, America must support Taiwan.

 Taiwan arms sales are a delicate balancing act for the United States.
 While America must maintain a good relationship with China, it is important to preserve the balance of power across the Taiwan Strait.
 The difficult, but necessary task is for American diplomats to reconcile these seemingly incompatible goals.